-Between my positions at The Princeton Review, Chegg, and Varsity Tutors, I have had experience teaching K-12, college, and adults, so I would be more than happy to accommodate students in any age range.
+Between my positions at The Princeton Review, Chegg, and Varsity Tutors, I have had experience teaching K-12 and college students as well as adults, so I would be more than happy to accommodate students in any age range.
 As far as my approach to teaching goes, I conduct sessions in the manner I see most beneficial to students.
 My tutoring style is based on guiding students to answers rather than doing the work for them and then explaining how to do it.
 For example, instead of giving students the exact method of solving a certain problem, I encourage them to find the answer using the tools and knowledge they already possess.

 Throughout numerous sessions, I have found that encouraging guidance yields confidence in students' abilities.
 This way, each student learns at their own pace and retains the information much longer.
 The end goal of my teaching is to instill a sense of confidence in the student so that they may feel ready to tackle the coursework ahead of them.

 I have availability during most weekdays and I can be flexible with scheduling, and I look forward to hearing from you about setting up a session!

 Undergraduate Degree: University of Southern California - Bachelor in Arts, Film Studies

 ACT Composite: 31

 ACT English: 36